 Rates based on driver profile, history and habits in South Dakota

-If you receive a speeding ticket in South Dakota, be prepared for your car insurance rates to rise by up to 35% when you renew your policy.
-This increase might last for about three years.
-However, the exact amount of the increase depends on the specific laws in your state, your insurance provider and your driving record.
+If you get caught speeding in South Dakota, your car insurance rates will increase by 35% when you renew your policy.
+Typically, you’ll pay the increased premiums for three years.
+But how much your rates go up can vary depending on the laws in your state, the insurance company you’re with, and your driving history.

 • Speeding ticket: Up to 35% increase